Chart Pattern Scanners Compared: How Chart Library Is Different

 - Finviz: Excellent stock screener with basic pattern filters.
 Good for screening, not for deep pattern analysis.

 - Chart Library: Embedding-based similarity search.
 Any pattern, any shape.
 Forward returns from historical matches.
-Screenshot upload support.
+Text + agent (MCP) interface.

 What Chart Library Adds